Our Vision

+Our vision is to help young people discover their own true nature and deepest connection to the Earth.
 And, to inspire, inform, and mobilise this generation to become restorers of biodiversity, co-creators of life and of beauty, who know how to live in harmony and balance with the whole community of life on Earth.

 We are working to build a movement of young people, who are deeply reconnected to the Earth, understanding right relationship, respecting Natural Law, and the intelligence of Nature.
 We are working to help young people bring into being a new culture - one that takes responsibility to care for the whole community of life - to act in the interest of all species, not just our own.